tlee75/interview-iac/README.md

 cat "~/.oci/oci_api_key.pem" | pulumi config set oci:privateKey --secret
 ```

-Next create the compartment to be used for the compute/network infrastructure and set add it to your pulumi config:
+Next create an OCI compartment to be used for the compute/network infrastructure and set add it to your pulumi config:
 `pulumi config set --secret compartment_ocid "ocid1.compartment.oc1..<unique_ID>`

 Adjust some of the stack configs, such as: